New Year's Revolution (2006): Main event

 The Elimination Chamber match, with Kane performing a Sidewalk Slam.

 In the main event, John Cena faced Shawn Michaels, Kurt Angle, Kane, Carlito and Chris Masters in an Elimination Chamber match for the WWE Championship.
 Michaels and Cena began the match and Carlito and Angle were the third and fourth entrants.
 As Angle entered, he suplexed the other three men, catapulted Michaels into the Chamber wall and threw him into a chamber pod.
-Angle applied the ankle lock on Carlito until Chris Masters entered and attacked Angle.
+Angle applied the ankle lock on Carlito until Masters entered and attacked Angle.
 Angle applied the ankle lock on Cena but Michaels performed Sweet Chin Music on Angle to eliminate him.
 Kane entered the match and executed chokeslams on all the participants.
 Carlito and Masters formed an alliance, double-teaming Kane to eliminate him.
 Michaels performed a diving elbow drop and Sweet Chin Music on Cena but Carlito executed a rolling cutter and pinned Michaels to eliminate him.
 Masters performed a DDT on Cena onto the chamber floor.
 Carlito and Masters attacked Cena and Carlito ordered Masters to apply the Masterlock on Cena.
 Masters did so until Carlito turned on Masters, attacking him with a low blow.
 Carlito rolled up Masters to eliminate him and then Cena rolled up Carlito to win the match and retain the title.

 After the match as Cena was attempting to recover, Vince McMahon came out, announcing that Edge was cashing in his Money in the Bank contract.
 Edge speared Cena for a nearfall.
 Edge then speared Cena a second time to win the title in the first-ever Money in the Bank cash-in match.